acasadoquijada/movie-catalog/README.md

 private val apiKey = "your api key"
 ```

-5 - Select your device (virtual or pyhsical)
+5 - Select your device (virtual or physical)

 6 - Click on ***Run 'app'***.